BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

     * [Clojure Exercism Track Template](https://github.com/PEZ/clojure-exercism-template)
     * [Calva](https://github.com/BetterThanTomorrow/calva)
     * [Dram](https://github.com/BetterThanTomorrow/dram) - Where this guide (the Getting Started REPL) is authored
+* [What do beginners struggle with?](https://clojureverse.org/t/what-do-beginners-struggle-with/5383) - a ClojureVerse thread, where you can tell us about what you have found hard in picking up Clojure.
+It's what spawned the creation of this guide.

 Please also consider other ways to [contribute](contribute.md).